isomerpages/sportsg-corp/media-centre/media-release/_posts/2016-07-09-post-Team Singapore gears up for the Rio 2016 Olympic Games and Paralympic Games.md

 **Rio 2016 Olympic Games**

 The Rio 2016 Summer Olympic Games will mark Team Singapore’s 17th participation at the Summer Olympic Games.
-Twenty-five athletes will now represent the Republic as Timothee Yap (Athletics), Neo Jieshi (Athletics) and Quah Tingwen’s (Swimming) participation were recently confirmed by their respective International Federations and National Sports Associations.
+25 athletes will now represent the Republic as Timothee Yap (Athletics), Neo Jieshi (Athletics) and Quah Tingwen’s (Swimming) participation were recently confirmed by their respective International Federations and National Sports Associations.

 Said Mr Low Teo Ping, Chef de Mission for Team Singapore at the Rio 2016 Olympic Games, “All preparations and plans to safeguard the health, safety and well-being of our athletes and officials are in good stead.
 It is our priority to ensure that our athletes and officials have peace of mind so that they can focus on the tasks at hand at the Rio 2016 Olympic Games.
 With less than one month to go to the Games, we are excited and ready to fly the Singapore flag high in Rio.”